oqyh/cs2-Connect-Disconnect-Sound/README.md

   //----------------------------------------------------------------------------------------------------------------//

-  // Enable Logs Will be in ../addons/counterstrikesharp/plugins/CnD_Sound/logs/ "CnDModeLogs": false,
+  // If Its Enabled Logs Will Located in ../addons/counterstrikesharp/plugins/CnD_Sound/logs/ "CnDModeLogs": false,
   // Log File Format .txt or .pdf ect...
   "LogFileFormat": ".txt",